 To active the PTO and start the blades turning, you pull the large, yellow button on the right fender upward.
 To shut the blades off, you do the reverse, pushing the knob downward.

 This mower uses the ClearCut™ technology of air induction to lift the grass into a vertical position right before the blades hit it.
-Air induction technology also results in less clumping of cut grass and a more even distribution of clippings out of the side-chute.
+Air induction technology also results in less clumping of cut grass.
+This will allow for a more even distribution of clippings out of the side-chute.

-The deck height lever is located on the left-hand fender within easy reach, and it contains a spring-assist device to reduce how much effort it takes to raise and lower the blades.
+The deck height lever is located on the left-hand fender within easy reach.
+It contains a spring-assist device to reduce how much effort it takes to raise and lower the blades.